Look to the Future

 Nissan IMs Concept

 An all-wheel-drive electric vehicle, the IMs is powered by two electric motors — one driving each axle, with a total power output of 483 horsepower and 590 lb-ft of torque.
-The 115kW battery pack is positioned below the passenger floor and stores enough energy for an estimated 380 miles of range.
+The 115kW battery pack gets positioned below the passenger floor and stores enough energy for an estimated 380 miles of range.
 Additional features include air suspension that adapts to road conditions and driving mode; autonomous driving mode; an “Invisible-to-Visible” augmented reality display with avatar 22-inch aluminum-alloy wheels; and custom Michelin performance tires.

 Subaru VIZIV Adrenaline Concept — Geneva